adammurdoch/build-builder/README.md

 - Android application
     - Doesn't do anything, but can be installed and started.
-    - Can include only a single Java project in an Android build.
+    - Includes a single Java project per layer.
     - There are no instrumented tests.
 - No annotation processors are used.
 - External HTTP repo